 Despite the wide availability of streaming media options in today's digital world, Internet and TV bundles play a prominent role in modern viewing habits.
 According to Forbes, survey data shows that consumers age 30 and up use the TV for over 80% of their movies and shows.
 Even Millennials still utilize the television for nearly half of their viewing.

-Still, the popularity of services like Netflix, Hulu, and Sling TV has been a major motivator behind traditional media companies offering cheap cable and high-speed Internet service packages.
+Still, the popularity of streaming services like Netflix, Hulu, and Sling TV has been a major motivator behind traditional media companies offering cheap cable and high-speed Internet service packages.
 This is good news for you because it means that the cable TV industry is becoming more competitive, especially since live TV viewing services, like Sling TV, are invading with cheaper prices.
 That trend translates to more savings for you and more convenient – and comprehensive - Internet and TV bundles.

 What Are Internet and TV Bundles?